unfoldtoolbox/UnfoldMixedModels.jl/docs/src/91-developer.md

 This will ensure that you have two remotes in your git: `origin` and `upstream`.
 You will create branches and push to `origin`, and you will fetch and update your local `main` branch from `upstream`.

+!!! tip "If you have writing rights in the GitHub repo"
+    If you have writing rights, you don't have to fork.
+Instead, simply clone and skip ahead.
+Whenever **upstream** is mentioned, use **origin** instead.

 ## Linting and formatting